antonzaharia/raffle-app/README.md

 # README

-# RAFFLE
+# RAFFLE-APP
 Welcome !

 This is a web app created in using Ruby on Rails as backend and React as frontend.

 # Overview
-This is a web app that provides user a number of contests where any user can participate.
+This is a web app that provides a number of contests where any user can participate.
 Any user can "purchase" a limit of 30 tickets per post.
 After a user buys a ticket will need to wait until the admin makes the raffle and gives the post a winning number.